KiranjeetNagarro/DemoWeatherApp/README.md

 - Displays weather forecast including temperature, humidity, and weather conditions.
 - Unit tests for data and UI layers.
 - Follows MVVM architecture.
-- Follows clean archtecture with data and domain layers
+- Follows clean archtecture with data and domain layers -> It provide separation of concern & ease of scalability, performance, security, code reduction etc.
+- Hilt -> For Dependency Injection.
+- View Binding -> It replaces findViewById making it easier to code that interacts with views.
+Enable it by added dataBinding = true in build gradle file.
 - Error handling for network issues.

 ## Getting Started